The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 Start in the village of Chop Gate and make your way north up to Cold Moor, where you can look out across the stunning landscape of the national park.
 You’ll then head east and onto the Wainstones, the largest set of sandstone crags in the North York Moors, where you’ll often see climbers trying their luck.
 You’ll have one of the hardest parts of the Cleveland Way to tackle before you walk back to the start across Urra Moor, as you take on the highest point of the North York Moors.

-Start at the picturesque Levisham Station, which looks exactly as it did back in 1912, before you take a pleasant ramble though fields and along bridleways.
+Start at the picturesque Levisham Station, which looks exactly as it did back in 1912, before you take a pleasant ramble through fields and along bridleways.
 There’s plenty to see on the way, like Kale Pot Farm, Pickering Beck and the incredible views along the glacier-carved valley.
 Make your way to the ruined Skelton Tower before you stop for a picnic at Raper’s Farm Picnic Place.
-Then head back to the start where you can enjoy a drink and classic pub grub at The Horseshoe Inn, just by the station, which is reopen for walk-ins.
+Then head back to the start where you can enjoy a drink and classic pub grub at The Horseshoe Inn, just by the station.

 Maw Wyke Walk

 The North York Moors isn’t all rolling hills – its eastern edge doubles as the North Yorkshire coast, and one of the best walks to be found here is the Maw Wyke Walk.
-It’s only 6-miles, but it’s not for the faint-hearted.
+It’s only six miles, but it’s not for the faint-hearted.

 You’ll start at one of the region’s most beautiful beaches at Robin Hood’s Bay which is blessed with breathtaking views out across the North Sea.
 Head south and make your way past Ness Point, where jagged rocks on clifftop paths make the tracks precarious.
 The crisp sea air will make it worthwhile, as you head back to the start on the Cinder Track, a former railway line, where seabirds fly above your head.